i-e-b/Lwnr/README.md

   - `array` basic pre-allocated list (fixed size)
   - ??? `char` NOT byte, but a uint16/uint32 that can be represented as one or more uint8 (fixed size)

+* What happens during recursion?
+Repeatedly opening memory scopes _should_ work.
 * Lambda functions should be fine, but only available as `alias` class, preventing them from being stored for future use.
 * Spawning threads only makes sense if the caller waits for them to end.
 This probably works fine with a supervisor->worker model with message passing.